mstahv/spring-data-vaadin-crud/README.md

+## NOTE, this branch is valid for only old Vaadin versions.
+With recent versions,
+just refer to the pom.xml in master branch, configuring vaadin-maven-plugin is only needed.

 # Spring Data JPA CRUD with Vaadin

 A super simple single table CRUD example with [Spring Data JPA](http://projects.spring.io/spring-data-jpa/) and [Vaadin](https://vaadin.com).
 Uses [Spring Boot](http://projects.spring.io/spring-boot/) for easy project setup and development.
 Helps you to get started with basic JPA backed applications and [Vaadin Spring Boot](https://vaadin.com/addon/vaadin-spring-boot) integration library.